Wenzel/protonvpn-vm/README.md

 ## Overview

-This VM comes with all ProtonVPN servers configuration installed and preconfigured with your account in an easy to deploy virtual machine.
+This repo preconfigures your ProtonVPN account in a virtual machine.

-Server configuration files installed (`TCP`/`UDP`):

-- country
-- Secure Core
-- single server
+- no configuration: all ProtonVPN's servers are configured with your credentials (single server/country/secure core)
+- safety: if the VM's VPN link goes down, your trafic is automatically blocked until the link goes back online
+- privacy: randomize your internet trafic on multiple servers at the same time

 ## Requirements